snowch/vast-docker-compose-examples/kafka/README.md

 ## Console

-The console can be access at:
+The console application can be access at:

 http://DOCKER_HOST_OR_IP:28080